 The Mother of Pearl will have a bit of weight for its size.
 The Mother of Pearl’s weight for the piece’s size is an important indicator that the Mother of Pearl is real.

 The most important way to know if your Mother of Pearl is real or fake is to look at the overall pieces and see if the piece is precisely uniform or has some differences.
 Mother of pearl is a natural item from oyster shells from the sea.
 Because of this, no two pieces would be exactly alike or the same.

 On the other hand, it is unusually highly uniform if it is usually a fake piece of mother of pearl.
 Every piece you were looking at should have some variations or differences.

-How uniform or how the pieces look the same is usually a dead giveaway between a real Mother of Pearl and a fake or faux mother of pearl.
+How uniform or how the pieces look the same is usually a dead giveaway between a real Mother of Pearl and a fake or faux Mother of Pearl.
 Genuine Mother of Pearl will always have some variation in the pearl.
-You may need to look very closely to find the variations, but each piece will have variations.
+You may need to look closely to find the variations, but each piece will have variations.

 Real Mother Of Pearl Has Color Variations

-This goes back to the fact that the real Mother of Pearl is a natural item produced from the nacre and considered a natural yet organic-inorganic composite material.
+This refers to the fact that the real Mother of Pearl is a natural item produced from the nacre and considered a natural yet organic-inorganic composite material.
 This means that the real Mother of Pearl will have natural variations.

 The Real Mother Of Pearl Is Strong and Resilient

 The qualities of a real Mother Pearl are solid and resilient material.
 This means that it can usually withstand hot and cold and will not crack or break or have other problems.

 On the other hand, some of the fall or fake mother pearls may start to show cracks or other issues if placed in extreme cold or heat.
 The plastic material would not be as strong or resilient as the natural mother-of-pearl materials.